Do Nigerian citizens need a visa for Thailand in 2026?

 - Valid Nigerian passport with at least 6 months validity from date of entry into Thailand

-- At least one blank passport page for the visa stamp
+- At least two blank passport pages for the visa stamp

-- Confirmed return or onward ticket within 15 days (VOA) or 60 days (Tourist Visa)
+- Confirmed return or onward ticket within 60 days

 - Proof of accommodation in Thailand (hotel booking or host address)